DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses.md

 The course is a collaboration between Radboudumc and the Jheronimus Academy of Data Science ([JADS](https://www.jads.nl/)) in Den Bosch.

 ## What you need to know for the third edition of the course:
-- The course will be held on 14 Fridays, with different topics per day.
+- The course will be held on 14 Fridays, with different topics per day, starting in September 2021.
 - The course days consist of lectures in the morning and afternoon practicals with cases focused on Radboudumc practice.
 - The program for the 14 Fridays will mostly be held at Radboudumc in Nijmegen and a few times at JADS in Den Bosch.
 - In addition there will be 4 project days, also on Fridays, in the Radboudumc where you will work in a team on a Radboudumc project.